When can EIS relief be claimed? What are the conditions for EIS relief? What are the benefits of EIS relief?

 There are a number of potential tax reliefs associated with EIS.

-- Individuals who subscribe for shares in an EIS qualifying company will receive tax relief of 30% (20% for years up to 2010/11), on the cost of the shares which is offset against the individual’s Income Tax liability for the year in which the investment was made..
+- Individuals who subscribe for shares in an EIS qualifying company will receive tax relief of 30% on the cost of the shares, which is offset against the individual’s Income Tax liability for the year in which the investment was made.

 - It is possible to ‘carry back’ all or part of the investment to the preceding tax year as long as the limit for relief is not exceeded for that year.

-- An individual may carry-back current year EIS investments to the previous year, provided that the limit in the previous year is not exceeded.
-The effect being that a subscription of £2 million EIS shares may be made in 2014/15 with a carry back of £1 million to 2013/14.
+- An individual may carry back current year EIS investments to the previous year, provided that the limit in the previous year is not exceeded.
+For example, a subscription of say, £2 million non-KIC EIS shares may be made in 2021-22 with a carryback of £1 million to 2020-21.

-- An individual is able to reduce his tax liability to zero through EIS relief, allowing the taxpayer to claim back any repayable tax deducted at source, such as bank interest or PAYE.
+An individual is able to reduce their tax liability to zero through EIS relief, allowing the taxpayer to claim back any repayable tax deducted at source, such as bank interest or Pay-As-You-Earn (PAYE).

 1. Restriction for connected individuals

-Between the period commencing two years before the issue of EIS shares and the later of three years after the investment was made and the date the company commences trading, an individual investor cannot be ‘connected’ with the qualifying EIS company.
-He or she cannot:
+Between the period commencing two years before the issue of EIS shares, and the later of three years after the investment was made and the date the company commences trading, an individual investor cannot be ‘connected’ with the qualifying EIS company.
+They cannot:

-- Directly or indirectly possess or be entitled to acquire more than:
+- Directly or indirectly* possess or be entitled to acquire more than 30% or the company's (or any subsidiary's):

-These rules are subject to exceptions for unpaid directors, and paid business angel investors (see s167-s169 ITA 2007), which broadly permit payment for services as a director once the shares have been issued.
+These rules are subject to exceptions for unpaid directors and paid business angel investors which broadly permit payment for services as a director once the shares have been issued.
 It is advisable to become a director only once shares have been issued.
-Any director involved in the company's trade prior to issue is likely to be connected and relief will be denied.
+Any director involved in the company's trade prior to issue is likely to be 'connected' and relief will be denied.

 2. Three year holding period

-The individual must retain the shares for a minimum of three years (possibly up to five if the trade commenced after the share issue date).
-If the shares are disposed of within this minimum holding period, the relief will be clawed back (unless the disposal was to a spouse or civil partner, in which case the spouse or civil partner is deemed to have subscribed for them).
+The individual must retain the shares for a minimum of three years (or up to five if the trade commenced after the share issue date).
+If the shares are disposed of within this minimum holding period, the relief will be clawed back, unless the disposal was to a spouse or civil partner, in which case the spouse or civil partner is deemed to have subscribed for them.
 See note on ‘Relief Clawback.’

 3. Investing via partnerships